pharaox/active_courtiers/README.md

 AI rulers in general prefer outsiders than current courtiers, so they can attract talent to their court.
 They also take the into account their opinion of both the courtier and the candidate, family and other relations, the candidate quality, and are they better than other options for any councillor or court positions, knight, or commander.
 Players can take these into account as well, since they are listed in the event description.

 To make it more convenient for players to trigger the event for particular courtiers, this mod adds the new **Ask to Find Spouse** interaction.
-Only courtiers who are eligible according to the criteria mentioned above can be targeted by this interaction.
+Only courtiers who are eligible according to the criteria mentioned above can be targeted by it.

 Even if AI rulers get better talent pools, they tend to stick to councillors or court position holders with worse skills or aptitude than available.
 For this reason, and also to remind players, this mod also adds the new **Courtier Jostles for Position** event.
 It is triggered after a candidate has joined a court if they are better than other options for a councillor or court position.
 In it, the candidate requests to be appointed to that position, and their liege can accept or decline.
 The AI decision is based on their opinion of both the candidate and the *incumbent*, family and other relations, how much better is the candidate, is the incumbent councillor a powerful vassal, and other factors.